Stations of the Cross: History

 During the 15th and 16th centuries, the Franciscans began to build a series of outdoor shrines in Europe to duplicate their counterparts in the Holy Land.
 The number of stations at these shrines varied between seven and thirty; seven was common.
 These were usually placed, often in small buildings, along the approach to a church, as in a set of 1490 by Adam Kraft, leading to the Johanniskirche in Nuremberg.
 A number of rural examples were established as attractions in their own right, usually on attractive wooded hills.
 These include the Sacro Monte di Domodossola (1657) and Sacro Monte di Belmonte (1712), and form part of the Sacri Monti of Piedmont and Lombardy World Heritage Site, together with other examples on different devotional themes.
 The sculptures at these sites are very elaborate and often nearly life-size.
 Remnants of these sites are often referred to as calvary hills.

 In 1686, in answer to their petition, Pope Innocent XI granted to the Franciscans the right to erect stations within their churches.
-In 1731, Pope Clement XII extended to all churches the right to have the stations, provided that a Franciscan father erected them, with the consent of the local bishop.
+In 1731, Pope Clement XII extended to all churches the right to have the stations, provided that a Franciscan father erected them, with the consent of the local ordinary.
 At the same time the number of stations was fixed at fourteen.
 In 1857, the bishops of England were allowed to erect the stations by themselves, without the intervention of a Franciscan priest, and in 1862 this right was extended to bishops throughout the church.